TalkEZY/mapfig-Ubuntu-14-Installer/README.md

 <p class="style2">A the end of installation your mapfig user password, map database name, stats database name, and password, and postgres password will be displayed as below as well as saved to an auth file (/root/studio-install.auth) on the file system.</p>
 <p class="style1"><pre>INFO:
-Virtual Host Configuration: /etc/apache2/sites-enabled/000-default.conf Your studio database name is: djzioxdqokyxfc
+Virtual Host Configuration: /etc/apache2/sites-enabled/000-default.conf Your studio database name is: fjcfgldypqimux
-Your studio stats database name is: djzioxdqokyxfc_stats Your studio postgresql user password is: QnIkNVMIV0IwpmcEMqny73eFQ91XBLB6 Your studio os user password is: gLhr9aPcR_hz3xEJtLdfqf6o1-cx0OVJ Your postgres superuser password is: J7UNZ0tnyQGHmYOC7yz-sEltkAfmvkxE root@mapfig:/opt#</pre></p>
+Your studio stats database name is: fjcfgldypqimux_stats Your studio postgresql user password is: ClXpkibHXD68gYDAGKjn--M79C2bbFFd Your studio os user password is: -cfWQ8pHXfWMGUzUTU_J-yLd2Qi3dq2F Your postgres superuser password is: 6nAnKT9QQn8fR_0e508WYgFuaI0UzmhX Password are saved in /root/studio-install.auth root@mapfig:/opt#</pre></p>
 <p class="style1">&nbsp;</p>
 <p class="style2">Navigate to your VM IP and follow the installation screens:</p>